sez11a/liferay-docs/userGuide/en/chapters/08-social-networking.markdown

 ![Figure 8.8: Social Profile Site Template](../../images/social-networking-profile-template.png)

-Back in the control panel, select *Users and Organizations* from the *Portal* section.
+Back in the Control Panel, select *Users and Organizations* from the *Portal* section.
 Once there click *Add &rarr; User Group*.
 Name the group *Social Users*.
 When creating a user group, you have the option to set a user group site; use this option and select the Social Layout template for your Public Pages.

 Now go to *Portal Settings* and select *Users* from the submenu.
 From the Users page, go to the *Default User Associations* tab and enter *Social Users* in the User Groups section.
 Now all users on the portal get a Social Profile page.
 Now the question is, how do we encourage users to visit each others fancy new profile pages?